-Learn how nature and Mexican culture nurtured one of the most significant artists of the 20th century when "Frida Kahlo's Garden" opens Tuesday, January 29, at Four Rivers Environmental Education Center in Channahon.
+Learn how nature and Mexican culture nurtured one of the most significant artists of the 20th century by visiting "Frida Kahlo's Garden" at Four Rivers Environmental Education Center in Channahon.

-The free, all-ages exhibition will run through Saturday, March 16.
-Exhibit hours will be Tuesdays, Wednesdays, Fridays and Saturdays, 10 a.m.-4 p.m.; Thursdays, 10 a.m.-7 p.m.; and Sundays, noon-4 p.m.
+The free, all-ages exhibition runs through Saturday, March 16, at the visitor center.
+Exhibit hours are Tuesdays, Wednesdays, Fridays and Saturdays, 10 a.m.-4 p.m.; Thursdays, 10 a.m.-7 p.m.; and Sundays, noon-4 p.m.
 The stop at Four Rivers will be the first in Illinois and the second nationwide for the exhibition on its five-year tour of the country.

 Frida Kahlo (1907-1954) created some 250 paintings and drawings during her lifetime.
 This traveling exhibition explores how Kahlo's garden, the diversity of plant life in Mexico, and the rich cultural history of the country nourished the artist's creativity.
 “The exhibit takes a fresh look at Frida Kahlo’s art by examining her appreciation for nature, which is something at the heart of the Forest Preserve District’s mission,” said Tina Riley, facility supervisor at Four Rivers.
 “Whether you are already a fan of Frida and her art, or you have never heard of her, this exhibit has something for everyone to learn and enjoy.
 We hope that visitors who attend the exhibition will be inspired to see the beauty of their own surroundings, both at home and in our preserves and open spaces.”